 The human instinct, when confronted with personal failure, is to hide.
-This "Edenic reflex"—the desire to cover one's shame and retreat from the divine—is the foundational logic of a works justification mindset.
+This "Edenic reflex"—the desire to cover one's shame and retreat from the divine—is the foundational mindset of fallen mankind.
+This is exactly what Adam and Eve did after disobeying God, they hid.
+This is also the logic of a works justification mindset in religion.
 In this framework, access to God is a transaction: righteousness or works are the currency, like a wage that is earned, and sin is a chapter 11 bankruptcy that bars the door.
-However, the New Testament presents a radical alternative, often termed the Gospel of Grace, which suggests that the very presence of sin is not a barrier to God, but a very good reason to approach Him.
+However, the New Testament presents a radical alternative, often termed in scripture the Gospel of Grace, which suggests that the very knowledge of the presence of sin is not a barrier to God, but a very good reason to approach Him.

 The Barrier of Performance-Based Identity

-Many operate under a religious system where "knowing God" is synonymous with "performing for God."
-This is the tragedy described in Matthew :7:22-23, where individuals point to their dynamis (
+Performance based identity is clearly seen in legalism but many operate under a religious system where "knowing God" is synonymous with "performing for God."
+This is the tragedy of putting works or dutiful serving before relationship, described in Matthew :7:22-23, where individuals point to their "mighty works" but is not not known by Jesus.
+The word used speaks of power, dynamis (

 The danger of this mindset is two-fold: